Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 ### Function declaration versus Arrow function

-It ill be covered in other time
+It Will be covered in other section.

 🌕 You are a rising star, now you knew function .
 Now, you are super charged with the power of functions.
 You have just completed day 7 challenges and you are 7 steps a head in to your way to greatness.
 Now do some exercises for your brain and for your muscle.

+## Testimony
+Now it is time to express your thoughts about the Author and 30DaysOfJavaScript.
+You can leave your testimonial on this [link](https://testimonify.herokuapp.com/)

 ## 💻 Exercises